 This towering flagpole is still flying high today in Kaesong, although it now the fourth tallest flagpole as taller flagpoles have since been erected.

 While gazing across the border, we could clearly hear South Korean audio recordings blasting over loudspeakers.
 These recordings are aimed at anyone within earshot on the other side.
-The audio propaganda is said to have since ceased at time of writing amidst current peace talks.
+The audio propaganda is said to have since ceased at the time of writing amidst current peace talks.

 The 3rd Tunnel of Aggression: An Underground Passage to North Korea